For your convenience, many of the products we link too are affiliate links which means we may earn money if you purchase a product we recommend.

 A low impact exercise regimen encompasses strength training, endurance, flexibility, and balance.
 By doing these you will receive health benefits without putting your body at risk of injury or exhaustion.

-Low impact exercise are movements that doesn’t put stress on your body.
+Low impact exercises are movements that don’t put stress on your body.
 That means, it’s kind to your joints, bones, and muscles.
 If you’ve ever felt the pain of working out the following day, then you’ve probably engaged in high impact exercise.